hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - it executes the programs in a virtual environment
         - logging the actions performed by the file
 - gives the user options to delete or qurantine the files
+- does backgroudns cans of downloads and attatchements
+- prompt the user to scan newly plugged in

 ### Data Compression